If you are a survivor of childhood sexual abuses, you are most likely fighting a silent and invisible battle throughout your life.

 Do you enjoy reading?
 With the widespread popularity of the internet, social media and Netflix, reading habits are on the decline among all age groups.
 But, research suggests that reading could be really beneficial for our brain.

 You do not necessarily have to be a habitual and avid reader to enjoy the benefits of reading.
 It is never too late to develop a reading habit.
 If you are someone who is trying to read a book for the first time- set small goals, like finishing a chapter.

 How reading can help you?

 Here is a list of the books on the healing process of adult survivors of childhood sexual abuses.
 Some of these books are written with the objectives of helping the survivors to heal, whereas some of these are personal narratives.
-If you find any particular story or book is acting as a trigger for you, it is recommended to skip that part of the book completely-
+If you find any particular story or book is acting as a trigger for you, please skip that part of the book completely.

 Lynn Daugherty, 2007